 But how much does it really cost to trade stocks yourself on RBC’s platform?
 Is commission the only cost you’ll pay?
-Here’s the lowdown on all the fees involved with RBC Direct.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Here’s the lowdown on all the fees involved with RBC Direct.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 RBC Direct Investing fees explained

 The Royal Bank of Canada was founded in the mid-19th century as the Merchants Bank of Halifax, designed to help traders crossing the Atlantic over to the West Indies to trade sugar and rum.
 It grew over a century and a half to become the biggest chartered bank and financial institution in the country.